Overview of Indiana Taxes

 Hamilton County

 Hamilton County sits north of Indianapolis and is one of the fastest-growing counties in the country.
-It also has the highest property values of any county in Indiana, with a median home value over $230,000.
+It also has the highest property values of any county in Indiana, with a median home value of $437,400.
 As a result, property tax payments are also higher.
-In 2016, the median annual property tax payment in Hamilton County was $2,245, highest in the state.
-Tax rates are not quite as high, however.
-The average effective rate in the county last year was 0.98%.
+The median annual property tax payment in Hamilton County is $3,892.
+The county's effective tax rate is not quite as high, however, at 0.89%.

 Saint Joseph County